Sort on Published Date;

 Cripple Creek—A clean-up made last week by the Ironclad Milling Co. at its leased mill on Ironclad hill, resulted in a retort of the gross bullion value of $2,500.

-graphic for visual presentation of text The mill, during the 15 days' run, treated 1,500 tons of ore and saved $1.66 per ton.
+The mill, during the 15 days' run, treated 1,500 tons of ore and saved $1.66 per ton.
 The ore was quarried from the open cut on the Magna Charta claim, under lease to the milling company.

 Internet Source Text Link(s) {Found/Seen/Known]: